harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry.md

 ### Security step setup

-Do the following if you're using a generic **Security** step for you scan.
+Do the following if you're using a generic **Security** step for you scan:

 1. Open the **Security** step and add these settings: